Links & Downloads

 - Readmitted malnourished patients have 22% higher hospital costs than those readmitted without malnutrition.2

-With this in mind, Meals on Wheels America conducted a research project to determine how partnerships between health care and community-based Meals on Wheels providers could help reduce hospital readmission rates and improve health outcomes.
+With this in mind, Meals on Wheels America, with support from The WellSky Foundation, conducted a research project to determine how partnerships between health care and community-based Meals on Wheels providers could help reduce hospital readmission rates and improve health outcomes.

 The study monitored seniors discharged from two hospital systems in New York and Florida by conducting wellness checks at the time of discharge to evaluate their need for meal assistance.
-Those identified as food insecure were referred for meal delivery services.
+Those identified as food insecure, at least 60 years of age, had at least one hospitalization in the 30 days prior to the referral and had at leas one of 11 medications were referred for meal delivery services.
 Two local providers, Meals on Wheels Rockland (New York) and Senior Resources Association (Florida), participated in the study to provide the home-delivered meal intervention.
-The patients’ health outcomes were then tracked over a 90-day period.
+The patients’ health outcomes were then tracked over a 120-day period from the start of services.

 Key Findings

-The data showed a dramatic 85% decrease in hospitalizations just 30 days after the intervention, with the reduction increasing to 93% at the 90-day mark.
+The data showed a dramatic 78% decrease in hospitalizations in the 120 days after start of the intervention, from 67 hospitalizations in the 90 days before Meals on Wheels to 15 hospitalizations in the 120-days after start of meal services.
 Additionally, 98% of participants reported that the meal service aided in their recovery after hospital discharge, and 61% said the service helped reduce their feelings of social isolation during recovery.

 The client wanted the agency to know how grateful he is and what a lifesaver these meals are.
 He said, as a 72-year-old, he is able to get around, but when the inclement weather comes in, it is not as easy.
 He wanted to express his gratitude for the meal delivery.Participating Meals on Wheels provider